 Killer marketing funnel examples

-For awareness, Netflix uses social media generously to create buzz about upcoming shows.
-Crisp summaries coupled with short clips tease everyone to just check out the show once when it releases.
+Netflix uses social media copiously to create a buzz about upcoming shows.
+Crisp summaries and short clips tease everyone to check out the show even before it releases.
+On Instagram is also they use IGTV videos, stories, and reels to connect with their fanbase of 33M+, promoting new shows and building a sense of community.

 Finally, there’s word-of-mouth marketing.
-When a group of friends, sit down to chat, 1 Netflix show is certain to come up.
-Online and offline- Netflix has nailed the 1st step of marketing.
+When a group of friends, sit down to chat, at least one Netflix show is certain to come up.
+Online and offline – Netflix has nailed the first step of marketing.

 Right at the outset, this establishes clarity which, in turn, establishes trust.
 The rest of the page outlines the features and benefits that users experience through Netflix.
 Example:

-Having effortlessly led the customer through the 1st two stages of the funnel, Netflix is ready to lead and catch them when they decide to go from the consideration to the conversion stage.
+Having effortlessly led the customer through the first two stages of the funnel, Netflix is ready to lead and catch them when they decide to go from the consideration to the conversion stage.

-When the user says yes to going to the 3rd stage, Netflix makes the process feel smooth, easy, and secure again.
+When the user says yes to going to the third stage, Netflix makes the process feel smooth, easy, and secure yet again.

-The final billing page follows the 3 C’s as well and reinforces how there are no commitments and one can cancel at any time.
-They also promise to send you a reminder 3 days before your free month ends so you can take another call.
+For instance, once users sign up, they reach the billing page.
+This page reinforces how there are no commitments and no strings attached — Easy and quick cancellations at any time.
+They also promise to send you a reminder three days before your free month ends so you can take another informed call.

-The whole process is seamless and builds trust from step 1.
+The whole process is seamless and builds trust right from the get go.

 Netflix wins the loyalty stage by delivering epic content on its platform that captivates the watcher’s mind from day 1.
 When it features people who advocate for its shows and content, it features them on its social media handle, thereby creating more loyalty and advocacy in turn.
-For example, here:
+For example:

-The whole sales process, executed through the funnel, feels so intuitive and natural that people are raving fans in no time.
-That’s why it, as of Q2 2019, Netflix has generated a revenue of USD 4.9 billion.
-In 2018, its annual revenue was USD 15.8 billion.
+The complete sales process, executed through the funnel, feels so intuitive and natural that people are raving fans in no time.
+That’s why it, in the Q3 of 2023 alone, Netflix brought in a massive USD 8.5 billion worth of revenue.

 The real reach and traffic driver, though, was the Crazy Egg blog which seemed to have the best content marketing tools, advice, and insights.
 The content was high-quality and they promoted it using free social media, Facebook ads, influencers, keywords, and through their mailing list.
 Here’s a Google ad that states their proposition clearly and the value the customer receives: